-Tucked away in the scenic Surrey countryside, just an hour from London, is this gorgeous green space.
+Tucked away in the scenic Surrey countryside, just an hour from London, is a gorgeous green space.
 Spanning 916 acres (375 of which are a biological Site of Special Scientific Interest, FYI), Horsell Common is made up of an magnificent mixture of heathland, woodland, and meadows – and is even hiding a ‘secret beach’ that inspired one of the most famous sci-fi novels of all time (but more on that later).

 There are various different walking routes you can take throughout the common, each of which are sure to offer a peek into the common’s rich and diverse habitat and wildlife.
 Horsell Common is home to hundreds of species of flora and fauna, including Dartford warblers, rare woodlarks, and even rarer silver-studded blue butterflies.
-The Bedser Trail is an easy route that meanders through towering pine trees, or you can head to the Peace Garden, if you’re looking for something a bit more… well… peaceful.
+The Bedser Trail is an easy route that meanders through towering pine trees, or you can head to the Peace Garden, if you’re looking for something a bit more – well… peaceful.
 This beautifully tranquil spot is inspired by traditional Islamic design, and features a stunning reflective water feature.
 If, however, you’re a sci-fi fanatic; I’d highly recommend you heading straight to the Sandpit.

 The Sandpit at Horsell Common

-Slap-bang in the middle, you’ll find – quite possibly – the most interesting feature of the common: the Sandpit.
-Often hailed as a ‘hidden beach’ due to how it looks from some angles, this spot features a sandy bank on the edge of a large pond, surrounded by a luscious forest.
+Slap-bang in the middle of the common, you’ll find – quite possibly – its most interesting feature of all: the Sandpit.
+Often hailed as a ‘hidden beach‘ due to how it looks from some angles, this spot features a sandy bank on the edge of a large pond, surrounded by a luscious forest.
 It’s dramatic, it’s atmospheric, and it’s unsurprising that it inspired the site of where the Martians landed in H. G. Wells’ iconic sci-fi novel, The War of the Worlds.
-It’s said that Wells took inspiration from the Sandpit, as he lived in a neighbouring town whilst writing the book, and paid frequent visits to Horsell Common.
-The Sandpit was used as a sand and gravel extraction point for many years, and is now an extremely special piece of nature, well worth a wander around.

 Getting to Horsell Common from London